nref/BrowseRouter/README.md

 In Windows, launch a different browser depending on the url.

+## Credit

+This is a fork of [BrowseSelector](https://github.com/DanTup/BrowserSelector/).
+That version is no longer mantained, so I ported to .net6.0.

 ## Setting Up

 1. Clone and extract to a folder somewhere on your PC.